 Imagine all of the cars, trucks and jet planes in this nation being powered by fuels that are produced from a renewable source.
-Imagine that the burning of these fuels does not contribute to global climate change.
+Imagine that the burning of these fuels does not pollute the environment.
 Imagine that these fuels are produced in the USA, generating jobs and revenue and helping to free our country from dependence on foreign oil.
+Imagine the production of bio-based chemicals and materials that required less energy to produce, and are non-pollutant.
 That is the promise of bioenergy.